 Brisbane

 Brisbane, Queensland is known for its charming vibe and sunny climate.
-In fact, Brisbane has 280 days of sun every year which means outdoor activities are favoured.
+In fact, Brisbane has 280 days of sun every year which means outdoor activities are the favourite of the locals.
 Brisbane is also the third most populated city in Australia after Sydney and Melbourne.

 Gold Coast